Etejerina/a-walk-in-python/day_5.md

 next(a_generator)
 next(a_generator)

-# ouput
+# output
 0
 1
 2
 3
 ```

-And everytime we call the next method of the generator, we'll have the next value.
+And every time we call the next method of the generator, we'll have the next value.

 As we always say, this is a dumb example.
 But what if we want the first 50000 items of the fibonacci sequence, to do some batch processing?